 - Introduce this cheesy uttappam to your baby after introducing cheese & veggies separate.

-- This cheesy uttappam tastes best when served hot.
+- This cheese uttappam tastes best when served hot.

 - Always check with your pediatrician before introducing any new food.